nlef/moonraker-telegram-bot/docs/content/ideas-for-macros.md

 verbose: True
 ```

 The `{% set %}` blocks are there for user comfort in the web interface.
-If you use fluid, it recognizes such variables as input fields, so that you can run the shaper with different settings, similar how the stock built-in gcode would work.
+If you use Fluidd, it recognizes such variables as input fields, so that you can run the shaper with different settings, similarly to how the stock built-in G-code would work.
-It also permits calling the macro with parameters from the bots keyboard, should you so desire.
+It also permits calling the macro with parameters from the bot's keyboard, should you so desire.

 Shaper_calibrate.sh is located in the printer_data directory, and contains the following code:
 (Don't forget to `chmod +x` if you are creating it yourself. )